qcri-social/AIDR/Logging-Protocol.md

-For uniform logging of messages in AIDR modules we will be using the Apache log4j logger:
+For uniform logging of messages in AIDR modules, we will be using the `Apache log4j` logger:

 ## To enable logging for your module

 Please note each module has its own log.
-In this case, we assume the module wants to write to aidr-output.log:
+In this case, we assume the module wants to write to `aidr-output.log`:

 * Create a file called `log4j.properties` in `/src/main/resources` with the following content:
 ```